 4. Or use a neck lamp

 Sometimes the head lamp can be annoying (leaving a mark on your forehead, etc) and sometimes you feel like one of the seven dwarfs heading out to mine diamonds – hopefully not as Dopey.
 Ha!
 If you’re just not into head lamps, consider using a neck lamp instead!
-I love that this one is pose-able, has four different light settings, and is rechargeable!
+I love that this one is pose-able, has three different light settings, and is rechargeable!
 WIN!